supporting quality and imagination in the eBook community

 basic fact-checking, such as dates

-I will look for any grammatical errors that may have slipped through the revisions after the content edit, including spelling and punctuation.
+During this phase, I will look for any grammatical errors that may have slipped through the revisions after the content edit, including typos, spelling, and punctuation.

-I always include proofreading with my line edit and my copy edit.
-Depending on your situation, it could be worth your while to invest in a combo like this, instead of limiting yourself to proofreading only.
+Depending on your situation, it could be worth your while to invest in a line and copy edit plus proofreading combo instead of limiting yourself to proofreading only.